freddneos/frederico.eu-gatsby/_data/blog/2020-11-14-elixir-journey.md

 WhatsApp Vocalink (a MasterCard company), Goldman Sachs, Nintendo, AdRoll, Grindr, BT Mobile, Samsung, OpenX and much more...

-## My first month planning
+## My first month with Elixir

-My first month planing starts with the language site documentation and other resources :
+My first month plan starts with the language site documentation and a few other resources :

 * [Oficial site : https://elixir-lang.org/getting-started/introduction.html](https://elixir-lang.org/getting-started/introduction.html)
 * [ELX pro BR video series Youtube](https://www.youtube.com/playlist?list=PLEs0qgZpGeOVQFnsN9t93rr5KjlKGU2oS)
 * [Elixir in Action PDF Book](https://www.amazon.com/Elixir-Action-Sa%C5%A1a-Juri-cacute/dp/161729201X)

-That's my resources for the next 45 days (or less).
-After that a new blog post will be shared with my learning experience.
-Probally in the middle of it I will share some post about these resources.
+These are my resources for the next 45 days (or less).
+After that a new blog post will be shared with my learning experience and a probaly in the middle of it I will share some posts about these resources.

-Thanks your audience and follow me on my social media :
+Thanks for your audience and follow me on my social media :

 * [Github](https://github.com/freddneos)
 * [Linkedin](https://www.linkedin.com/in/fredericobezerra/)